rinevard/Wordmancer/README.md

 This will start the application in development mode.
 You can then open your browser and navigate to the local address provided in the terminal to play the game.

+We recommend playing the game in Microsoft Edge, as the text-to-speech narration has only been tested in Edge.

 ## Available Scripts

 - `npm run dev`: Runs the app in development mode.